dariosanfilippo/automatic_larsen_suppression/README.md

 # fb_suppression
-Currently a testing repository for Larsen suppression written in Faust
+Currently a testing repository for Larsen suppression algorithms written in Faust.